Understanding Herbal Preparations: Poultice

 • And even more

-An herbal poultice is quick and easy to prepare.
-Sometime people keep common ingredients and poultice blends on hand.
+These are quick and easy to prepare.
+Sometimes people keep common ingredients and even pre-made poultice blends on hand.
 A ready-to-grab poultice kit is found in many people’s home apothecaries.
-This way when a poultice is needed, it can be made up quickly.
-A poultice can be an excellent tool to know how to make in the home or while in nature.
+This way, when a poultice is needed, it can be made up quickly.
+A poultice can be an excellent tool to make at home or in nature.

 As always, consult with a trusted healthcare professional before making an herbal poultice.